What Is a Cyberattack? Cyberattack Types & How to Prevent

 How a cyberattack works

-In untargeted attacks, cybercriminals strive to compromise as many systems as possible.
-They exploit software vulnerabilities or use scam emails to distribute malicious code.
+In wide attacks, hackers try to infect as many systems as they can.
+They might use software bugs or send scam emails to spread harmful code.

 Ten common types of cyber attacks